-You may find local websites or social media sites advertising places to rent.
-When using these sites, never pay any money without seeing the property first.
+You may also find local websites or social media sites advertising places to rent.

 Use a letting agent

 Use a letting agency to help you find a home to rent.
-They might ask you to pay fees to help you find somewhere, but from the 1st September 2019 certain letting fees will be banned in Wales so always get advice before paying anything.
+It is an offence for a landlord or letting agent to charge most ‘admin’ or letting fees so always get advice before paying any fees.

 Check or advertise locally